 Modern food practices include waxes, preservatives, and tricks like freezing.
 These tricks “preserve the corpse” of the food to make it look as though it's still rich in those vital enzymes.

-In order to get the most out your food, try to buy things grown locally, and shop at farmer's market.
-The less shipping time, the less time between the time its picked and the time you eat it.
+In order to get the most out your food: buy local, shop at your farmer's market, and grow your own.
+The less shipping time, the less time between the time it's picked and the time you eat it.

 For optimal results, eat home-grown and wild raw foods.